emilyli0325/Amplicon.analysis/README.md

 # Amplicon.analysis
-This scripts were used for Klech13 amplicon analysis.
+These scripts were used for Klech13 amplicon analysis.

 # Reference